Assistant Professor of Art History

 Professor of Geology

-Teaches several courses related to archaeology, including Mineralogy, Climate Change, and Geomorphology.
+Teaches several courses related to archaeology, including Climate Change, Earth Surface Systems, and Climates of the Ice Age.
 Ph.D., University of Iowa; M.S., University of New Mexico; B.A., Hamilton College.

 Professor of Classics